-- Providing the Highest Quality Services: We strive to provide the highest quality in all that we do including: phlebotomy and specimen transport services; analytical testing processes in our laboratories; providing accurate and timely lab reports; and billing information.
-We use Six Sigma processes to continuously reduce defects and enhance quality, and we are utilizing Lean Six Sigma principles to further increase the efficiency of our operations.
+- Providing the Highest Quality Services and a Unique Patient Experience: We strive to provide the highest quality in all that we do including: phlebotomy and specimen transport services; analytical testing processes in our laboratories; accurate and timely lab reports; and billing information.
+We use Six Sigma and Lean processes to continuously reduce defects, enhance quality, and further increase the efficiency of our operations.
 Six Sigma is a management approach that utilizes a thorough understanding of customer needs and requirements, root cause analysis, process improvements and rigorous tracking and measuring to enhance quality.
-Lean Six Sigma streamlines processes and eliminates waste.
-We also use Six Sigma and Lean principles to help to standardize operations and processes across the Company and adopt identified Company best practices. - Offering Unparalleled Access and Distribution: We offer the broadest test menu and national access to testing services, with facilities in substantially all of the major metropolitan areas in the United States.
-We operate a nationwide network of greater than 2,000 patient service centers, principal laboratories located in more than 35 major metropolitan areas throughout the United States and about 150 smaller "rapid response" laboratories that enable us to serve patients, physicians, hospitals, employers and other healthcare providers throughout the United States.
-We believe that customers will increasingly seek to utilize laboratory-testing providers that offer a comprehensive range of tests and services and the most convenient access to those services.
+Lean streamlines processes and eliminates waste.
+We also use Six Sigma and Lean principles to help standardize operations and processes across our Company and identify and adopt company best practices.
+Our phlebotomists are specially trained to provide a unique patient experience.
+Patients are served at our patient service centers within 20 minutes, on average, and even faster where we have deployed our automated appointment scheduling. - Offering Unparalleled Access and Distribution: We offer the broadest test menu and national access to testing services, with facilities in substantially all of the major metropolitan areas in the United States.
+Our test menu includes more than 3,000 tests.
+We operate a nationwide network of greater than 2,100 of our own patient service centers, principal laboratories located in more than 30 major metropolitan areas throughout the United States and about 150 smaller "rapid response" laboratories that enable us to serve patients, physicians, hospitals, employers and other healthcare providers throughout the United States.
+We also operate approximately 65 locations in the United States and Canada where we provide paramedical examinations.
+We believe that customers seek to utilize laboratory-testing providers that offer a comprehensive range of tests and services and the most convenient access to those services.

 Growth is driven organically and through acquisition.
-We expect to grow organically at or above the industry growth rate by gaining more customers and selling more to existing customers.
+Over the long term, we expect to grow organically at or above the industry growth rate by gaining more customers and selling more to existing customers.
 Historically, our industry has focused primarily on service levels and aggressive pricing to drive organic volume growth.
-We believe that the differentiation we are creating through our focus on Six Sigma quality, unparalleled access and distribution, the most comprehensive test menu and innovative test and information technology offerings will provide us with a competitive advantage and enable us to maintain pricing discipline as we drive profitable organic growth.
+We believe that the differentiation we are creating through our focus on Six Sigma quality, unparalleled access and distribution, the most comprehensive test menu and innovative test and information technology offerings provides us with a competitive advantage and enables us to compete on more than price alone.
 Additionally, we are investing in sales and marketing, providing the sales force with better tools and training and adding innovative new products to sell.
 We are specifically focused on driving profitable organic growth in higher-growth areas by being a leading innovator.
 Our principal areas of focus include: